mpanighetti/dnd5e-species/beasts/hidden-heroes.md

 The webbing can be attacked and destroyed (AC 8; HP 4; vulnerability to Fire damage; immunity to Bludgeoning, Poison, and Psychic damage).
 After one minute, the webbing dissolves and disappears.

-You regain the use of this attack after any existing webbing is burst, destroyed, or disappears, or after taking a short or Long Rest.
+You regain the use of this attack after any existing webbing is burst, destroyed, or disappears, or after taking a Short or Long Rest.

 ### Level 3